All-Your-Locks-Are-Belong-To-Us/solo2/README.md

 ### Boards

 Head to [runnners/lpc55/board](runners/lpc55/board) for an overview on the possible embedded platforms the firmware currently supports.
+By default, the firmware will be built for an evaluation kit ([LPCXpresso55S69](https://www.nxp.com/design/development-boards/lpcxpresso-boards/lpcxpresso55s69-development-board:LPC55S69-EVK)).
+For building for the hacker version, see [here](#building-for-solo2-hacker).

 ### Compiling

-Head to [runners/lpc55](runners/lpc55) to get started, and try `make build-dev`, which compiles the entire firmware bundle using features convenient for getting started.
+Head to [runners/lpc55](runners/lpc55) to get started, and try `make build-dev`, which compiles the entire firmware bundle using features convenient for getting started *for the lpcxpresso55 development kit*.

 With `make run-dev`, it will try to connect to a GDB server to flash and run the firmware.
 One way to run a GDB server is `JLinkGDBServer -strict -device LPC55S69 -if SWD -vd`